IsuraManchanayake/munch-compiler/DIARY.md

 # Diary

+## 9th November 2018 1 AM

+- non trivial constant folding and the bug of var declaration expressions are fixed at the same time.
+- non const expressions for variable declarations are not allowed at the global level by the C compiler
+- therefore, foldable arithmetic expressions are evaluated and symbols of compound expressions are simply replaced by their definitions (only var and const) at the C code generation stage.

 ## 4th November 2018 2 AM

-- all linear searches were replaced by hash maps (fnv-1a for both single and multiple data blocks with quadratic probing)
+- all linear searches are replaced by hash maps (fnv-1a for both single and multiple data blocks with quadratic probing)
     - string interning
     - global entity table
     - type tables which used hash consing